NOX-LLC-Software/OMMA-Batch-Patient-Verification/README.md

 # OMMA-Batch-Patient-Verification

+This is a very basic single-page application that helps Oklahoma dispensaries audit their patient records.
+The app accepts a .csv file where one of the columns is the OMMA Patient License number.
+The app looks up each patient on the OMMA verification website and appends the result of that search to new columns at the end of the respective row.
+Be aware that the OMMA verification will not give a positive result if the license is expired and not renewed.
+If you give it a list of old patient licenses that were valid at the time of a transaction they could still look invalid because they no longer appear in the OMMA verification.
+If a license is expired but was renewed, the app automatically checks for the new license based on the naming convention we have identified.

 ## Install and setup

 This project requires node.js you will need to figure that part out on your own.
 Here is a link to help [https://nodejs.org/en/download](https://nodejs.org/en/download)